 - Add a short description in the area where you would normally add the post content.
 I recommend keeping this short if you will be displaying the description in your document library because that will let you display the full text without being truncated.

-- Add any custom fields, taxonomies etc. to store the data about your document.
+- Add any custom fields, taxonomies, images etc to store the data about your document.

 3. Create your WordPress document library

-How it’s time for the fun bit – creating a WordPress document library to display your documents.
+Now it’s time for the fun bit: creating a WordPress document library to display your documents.

-To do this, you’ll need to install the Posts Table Pro plugin which you can buy here.
-Once you have purchased, installed and activated the plugin, you can add the Posts Table Pro shortcode to any page of your website.
+To do this, you’ll need the Posts Table Pro plugin.
+Once you’ve purchased, installed and activated the plugin, you can add your document library to any page of your website.
 Using a shortcode, the plugin will automatically display all your documents as an interactive table.

-As you can see in the knowledge base, there are dozens of options that let you configure your WordPress document library exactly as you like.
-To get you started, I’ll give you 2 examples of popular ways to use it for a document library and the shortcodes required.
+In the knowledge base, there are dozens of options that let you configure your WordPress document library exactly as you like.
+To get you started, I’ll show you two popular ways to display a document library and the shortcodes required.
 Mix and match the shortcodes to create your own.

 WordPress document library with links to document posts